rtaleb/rtaleb/README.md

 ## 🌱 Currently Exploring

-- 🚀 Seeking certification in Google Project Management
+- 🚀 Pursuing certification in Google Project Management
   - Acquiring a comprehensive grasp of the methodologies and competencies requisite for excelling in a project management position.
   - Acquiring proficiency in generating impactful project documentation and artifacts across different project stages.
   - Mastering the fundamentals of Agile project management, emphasizing the execution of Scrum events, the construction of Scrum artifacts, and comprehension of Scrum roles.